jkrumow/TBStateMachine/README.md

 ```objective-c
 [stateA deferEvent:@"EventB"];
 ```
-Now the event will be queued until another state has been entered which can process the event.
+Now the event will be queued until another state has been entered which can consume the event.

 #### Scheduling events